1dv023/syllabus/examination/exam-assignment-3/README.md

 Other requirements on this assignment (besides the application):

 * The node.js application should have a reversed proxy (nginx) in-front
-* The application shall be running through HTTPS (no requirement of buying a domian name so self-signed certificate is OK)
+* The application shall be running through HTTPS (no requirement of buying a domian name so self-signed certificate is OK - fixing a own certificate i perfered)
 * The node.js application should be running through PM2
 * You shall create a installation document that describes the installation process that you used to set up your production enviroment.
 This shall be in md-format and provided in your repositorie.
+This document should not point to the demo-videos on this course it should describe the proces you have gone through to publish your application so the you have a document for this the next time you do this.

 ## Extra features [optional]
 For those of you aiming for higher grades in this course there will be some suggestions of extra features that you could implement.
 * First of all - You probably have other ideas...feel free to try them
 * Implement more feature for the user to control the issues through the application (closing issues, adding comments ect.)
 * Add some kind of custom authentication before the user can enter the application
 * Do a authentication through [GitHubs OAuth provider](https://developer.github.com/v3/oauth/#web-application-flow) instead of the Basic Authentication.
 This way a user could log into your applications through their OAuth credentials and see their own resources.
   * The user could then choose what repository to watch and the server application creates the web hook through the web API.
 * Include another external API in the application

 ## Resources
 To be able to solve the assignment you may do some reading in the documentation at GitHub.
 Here are some links: